-Ms. Sepler then discusses the need to first make the HLP understand the harm they have done to others, and the need to get the HLP to walk in that person's shoes.
-Not just the harm to the business.
-That self awakening would be great; however, one may have to be satisfied with making the HLP recognize what a stupid thing they have done and how it may cost them money . . . their money.
+Ms. Sepler then discusses the need to make the HLP understand the harm they have done to others, and the need to get the HLP to walk in that person's shoes.
+That outcome would be great; however, one may have to be satisfied with making the HLP recognize what a stupid thing they have done and how it may cost them money . . . their money.
+Hit the practical issues.
+Make the good business case for professional behavior.
+Scare as needed.

-However, I do not disagree with Fran's goal.
+I don't actually disagree with Fran's ultimate goal of teaching judgment and discernment.
 We must try to get these individuals to recognize the inappropriateness of their behavior.
 We do not want counseling and retraining to depend upon a list of "what not to do's."
 We want the employee to learn how to be "professional" and to show good judgment in all areas.
 However, as Fran indicates, a first step is to provide "concrete" examples of unacceptable behavior.
-I like her suggestion that "we generate a list of things that constitute 'bad habits.'"
+I like her suggestion that "we generate a list of things that constitute 'bad habits."